-The MoCo Track Club was formed in 2014 to serve runners in Montgomery County, Maryland and the greater DC/VA/MD area.
+The MoCo Track Club was formed in 2014 to serve runners in Montgomery County, Maryland and the greater DC/MD/VA area.
 The mission of the club is to motivate individuals to reach their fullest potential by promoting health, goal setting, and self-discipline through running.
 We are a diverse organization of all levels of ability and warmly welcome new members and visitors who are at least 12 years old.
-For more information about how to become a member of the MoCo Track Club, click here.
+For more information about how to participate with the MoCo Track Club, click here.

 Coach Jason Belinkie

 Jason is the head track and field and cross country coach at the Charles E. Smith Jewish Day School (CESJDS) and is a certified coach through USA Track and Field (USATF) and the Road Runners Club of America (RRCA).
 In 2017, Jason earned his endurance event specialist certification thru the US Track and Field and Cross Country Coaches Association (USTFCCCA).

 Over the past 11 years, Jason’s teams have won 17 Potomac Athletic Valley Conference (PVAC) League Championships, and won the 2017 Maryland Private School Boys’ Cross Country State Championship.

 Jason has been a competitive runner since high school and has focused on the half marathon distance for the past several years.
 In the summer of 2013, Jason earned a silver medal as a member of Team USA’s half marathon team that competed in the 2013 World Maccabiah Games in Israel.